 ADOPTING a barnYARD buddy

 At SHAID Tree Animal Shelter, we strive to find each animal that comes into our care a safe and loving home.
-Some cats that enter our care have lived strictly outdoors, staying far from humans until they are trapped and brought into our care.
-As a part of our “no-kill” mandate, SHAID protects the lives of our feral and semi-feral feline friends by welcoming all cats into our facility, socializing the strays that show interest in human interaction, and finding “work” for feral cats that would prefer to live out their days outdoors catching rodents.
-A home for a barn buddy could be a barn, garage, greenhouse, storage facility, shed, nursery, warehouse – anywhere there is a rodent population and a warm shelter with food and water!
+As a part of our “no-kill” mandate, we protect the lives of feral and semi-feral cats by welcoming all cats into our facility, socializing the strays that show interest in human interaction, and finding “work” for feral cats that would prefer to live out their days outdoors catching rodents.

 If you are looking for a barnyard buddy or two to keep your rodent population down, please fill out the form below and